mobilecoinofficial/developer-portal/Content/Overview/0020_Background Reading/0010_Ecosystem.md

 ---
 The MobileCoin open-source software ecosystem introduces several innovations to the cryptocurrency community, including:

--   MobileCoin Ledger, a new privacy-preserving blockchain built on a technology foundation that includes CryptoNote and Ring Confidential Transactions (RingCT).
+- **MobileCoin Ledger**, a new privacy-preserving blockchain built on a technology foundation that includes CryptoNote and Ring Confidential Transactions (RingCT).

--   MobileCoin Consensus Protocol, a high-performance solution to the Byzantine Agreement Problem that allows new payments to be rapidly confirmed.
+- **MobileCoin Consensus Protocol**, a high-performance solution to the Byzantine Agreement Problem that allows new payments to be rapidly confirmed.

--   Secure Enclaves, trusted execution environments using Intel's Software Guard eXtensions (SGX) to provide defense-in-depth improvements to privacy and trust.
+- **Secure Enclaves**, trusted execution environments using Intel's Software Guard eXtensions (SGX) to provide defense-in-depth improvements to privacy and trust.

--   MobileCoin Fog, a scalable service infrastructure that enables a smartphone to manage a privacy-preserving cryptocurrency with locally-stored cryptographic keys.
+- **MobileCoin Fog**, a scalable service infrastructure that enables a smartphone to manage a privacy-preserving cryptocurrency with locally-stored cryptographic keys.

 ![](https://lh5.googleusercontent.com/iRahpaYH3cOvzl5Lp4sfW72SmXPK-VNfX4h3qD-upqZ-j8gVwG166T7t9g_dZDCc6tFPCzw9FzE7p54TbI6BxGocWMrm04qrkS3Y6hyCcTPQCIlyueSQy-PCmmvebiEe3DLF0B_O)